Skip to main content

 ContractId

-• Description: identifier of a nano contract.
-It is the hash of the transaction that created it.
+• Description: identifier of a contract.
+It is recorded in the transaction where it was created.

 • Alias for: VextexId